RePL Multi Rotor Sub7 or Sub25

 - Include the maximum take-off weight, including your camera/gimbal etc., to assist staff in issuing the licence.

-- A small fee applies.
+- A small fee may apply.

 What is the process to add an aircraft to my RPA Operator's Certificate (ReOC) if it is already within the existing approved class?